ezEngine/docs/docs/animation/skeletal-animation/animation-controller/anim-nodes-combine-poses.md

 ### Input Pins

 * **LocalPoses**: This is a single input pin that allows an unlimited number of connections.
 Each incoming pose carries not only the bone transformations, but also the *bone weights*.
-These are typically determined by the animation clip sampling nodes and the [bone weight nodes (TODO)](anim-nodes-bone-weights.md).
+These are typically determined by the animation clip sampling nodes and the [bone weight nodes](anim-nodes-bone-weights.md).
 All poses are mixed together according to their overall weight.

-In practice that means that two animations that don't use custom [bone weights (TODO)](anim-nodes-bone-weights.md) will be blended 50:50.
+In practice that means that two animations that don't use custom [bone weights](anim-nodes-bone-weights.md) will be blended 50:50.

 ### Output Pins